Skip to content

 Ask is passionate about clinical research: “We are at a point where we have hopefully seen the bottom”

-Clinical research is an anchor of the Danish healthcare system and the foundation for new treatments.
-Ask Aabenhus, who is a pharmacist by training, works to improve the conditions for clinical research in Denmark.
-According to Ask, Denmark has many strengths, but the country is also facing a number of challenges.
+Ask Aabenhus is working to make the framework for clinical research in Denmark even stronger.
+According to Ask, Denmark has many strengths in this area, but the country is also facing a number of challenges.

 Ida Borreby Pedersen